 By introducing farm techniques which guarantee a definite success, an increase in youth participation on agricultural fields is economically possible.
 This can be attained only by implementing new technologies.
-Research efforts should continue for the production of crops with higher yield potential and better resistance to pests.
+Research efforts should continue for the production of crops with higher yield potential and better resistance to pests in Indian agriculture.

 Technological advancement in agriculture should be passed down to the small farmers.

 Where the existing crops would not do well under drought and weather conditions, the farmers should be helped to shift to cultivating crops that would be easy and economical to cultivate.